moore-w/Coding-for-Business-Final-Project/README.md

 Users can:
+- Search for any MLB team to view the team logo
-- Select any MLB team from a dropdown menu of all 30 teams to view the team logo and roster
+- Select a team from a dropdown menu of all 30 MLB teams
+- View the team roster with player positions
-- Choose a player from the roster and a year to view their statistics from the selected season
+- Choose a player from the roster and a year to view their statistics from that season

 # Example Code Snippet